Michigan governor: have not spoken with Biden about being his running mate

-Michigan Governor Gretchen Whitmer said on Tuesday that she had not had any conversation with presumed Democratic presidential candidate Joe Biden about being his running mate for the 2020 election.
+Michigan Governor Gretchen Whitmer said on Tuesday she had not had any conversation with presumed Democratic presidential candidate Joe Biden about being his running mate in the 2020 election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)